-Domestic and family violence can take many forms, including physical, financial, spiritual, and emotional abuse.
+Domestic and family violence can take many forms, including emotional, financial, physical, spiritual and verbal.
 One form of domestic violence is sexual abuse, which can be defined as unwanted sexual activity.
 This activity is not just physical – it can also include verbal and emotional elements.
 Sexual abuse can be perpetrated by domestic partners (or ex – partners), casual partners, friends, colleagues, or strangers, and can happen to women, men and children.
 One in six Australian women, and one in sixteen men have been subjected to physical and/or sexual violence by a partner (or ex-partner).
 It is important to address sexual abuse, as it has been found to cause ongoing, and often serious, physical and mental trauma.

 Below are some signs and effects of sexual abuse, as well some steps to take to get help if you think you may be using sexual abuse in your relationship.